API¶

 - database_filesdict

-Changed in version 6.0.0: added canmatrix.CanMatrix type
+Changed in version 6.0.0: Added canmatrix.CanMatrix type.

-ignore value to text conversions
+Ignore value to text conversions.

-New in version 5.23.0.
+Added in version 5.23.0.

-New in version 6.3.0.
+Added in version 6.3.0.

 - Returns: